Richard Ross Dealt With Some Major High And Low Points During His Time As Philadelphia's Top Cop

 “I should have said the officers acted in the scope of the law.
 And not that they didn’t do anything wrong.
 Words are very important,” he said at the time.

-More recently, in June, the former commissioner firing 13 officers for alleged racist, sexist and inappropriate posts on Facebook.
+More recently, in June, the former commissioner fired 13 officers for alleged racist, sexist and inappropriate posts on Facebook.

 Seventy-two officers were initially placed on administrative leave after a watchdog group discovered the controversial posts from officers in Philadelphia and other cities around the country.